If you need to find the answer to this puzzling question of how much meat per person, then reading this article may help you.

 - Fattier meat has more shrinkage and less yield.

-Some Example of shrinkage and yield percentages are given below:
+Some Examples of shrinkage and yield percentages are given below:

 - Whole chicken – 35%